haddocking/haddocking.github.io/education/molmod_online/alphafold3.md

 </a>

 You should see the job appearing in the panel at the bottom of the page.
 Depending on the size of the molecules, the job can take several minutes to several hours.
-But once it's done you will be see the results.
+Once it's done you will be able to click on it and see the results.

 ### Interpreting confidence metrics